-Bonuses were awarded under the Diamond Offshore Management Bonus Program, which is intended to provide a means whereby certain selected officers and key employees of the Company may develop a sense of proprietorship and personal involvement in the development and financial success of the Company, and encourage the participants to remain with and devote their best efforts to the business of the Company, thereby advancing the interests of the Company and its stockholders.
-At the beginning of each year, the Executive Committee of the Company's Board of Directors establishes a bonus pool (the "Annual Bonus Pool") equal to (i) a percentage (the "Applicable Percentage") ranging from 10% to 40% of the total salaries of all participants for the prior year (the "Performance Year"), divided by (ii) the arithmetical average of (x) the Company's cash flow plus capital expenses for the year prior to the Performance Year and (y) cash flow plus capital expenses as budgeted for the Performance Year, multiplied by (iii) actual cash flow plus capital expenses for such Performance Year.
-The Executive Committee determines the Applicable Percentage based on such committee's evaluation of the Company during the Performance Year relative to peer companies and the performance of the Company's share price and extraordinary events during the Performance Year.
-The Executive Committee establishes the bonus payout from the Annual Bonus Pool to each participant (not to exceed 50% of such participant's eligible salary, or 60% of eligible salary in the case of the President and Chief Executive Officer and 30% of eligible salary in the case of participants of salary grade 11 or below) based upon corporate, group or individual performance, or a combination thereof, or such other subjective criteria as the Executive Committee may determine to be appropriate.
-The bonuses are payable in annual installments (25%, 15%, 15%, 15%, 15% and 15%) over the six calendar year period following the Performance Year and, with certain exceptions, are forfeited if not paid prior to termination of employment.
+Bonuses were awarded for 1997 under the Diamond Offshore Management Bonus Program, which is intended to provide a means whereby certain selected officers and key employees of the Company may develop a sense of proprietorship and personal involvement in the development and financial success of the Company, and encourage the participants to remain with and devote their best efforts to the business of the Company, thereby advancing the interests of the Company and its stockholders.
+At the beginning of 1998, the Executive Committee of the Company's Board of Directors established a bonus pool (the "Bonus Pool") for fiscal year 1997 (the "Performance Year").
+The Executive Committee determined the amount in the Bonus Pool based on such committee's evaluation of the Company during 1997 relative to peer companies, the performance of the Company's share price and extraordinary events during the Performance Year.
+The Executive Committee established the bonus payout from the Bonus Pool based upon corporate, group or individual performance, or a combination thereof, or such other subjective criteria as the Executive Committee considered appropriate.
+The bonuses for 1997 are payable in annual installments (25%, 15%, 15%, 15%, 15% and 15%) over the six calendar year period following 1997 for participants of salary grade 12 and above, and are payable in annual installments (50%, 25% and 25%) over the three calendar year period following 1997 for participants of salary grade 11 and below, and, with certain exceptions, are forfeited if not paid prior to termination of employment.